 NL GB D

-The IJssel Line was a NATO line of defense against the Soviet Union and its allies during the Cold War.
+The IJssel Line was a NATO line of defence against the Soviet Union and its allies during the Cold War.

 During the 1950s of the previous century, the government decided on a plan to inundate both sides of the IJssel River Valley in order to delay a feared invasion by the enemy.
 This plan was top secret until 1990.